Upcoming events

 Reminder that our FREE monthly supervisor meeting for NHPA members is meeting today!
 Are you a supervising psychologists in the state?
 This is the place for fellow supervisors, or psychologists with interest in becoming a supervisor, to join and receive peer consultation on any topic related to providing supervision.
 Feel free to register for one or all months as your schedule allows.

-Each month, on the third Friday of the month @ 12 noon
+Each month, on the SECOND Friday of the month @ 12 noon

 Co-facilitated by: Drs.
-Kat Toltsikova and Jes Leonard
+Kat Toltsikova, Jes Leonard, and Joan Scanlon

 Please register to receive the Zoom link for this FREE event.